Vietnam.vn - Nền tảng quảng bá Việt Nam

 In response to the above comments, the draft Law has been revised to be concise, highlighting general principles and priorities in water resources management, separating the responsibilities of water resource management and management of planning, construction, and operation of water exploitation and use works.

 In addition, there are opinions suggesting to supplement and clarify the principle of ensuring water security .
 Regarding this issue, the Standing Committee of the National Assembly finds that the concept of water security currently being used uniformly in the world includes 4 elements: (1) ensuring that freshwater ecosystems, marine ecosystems and related ecosystems are protected and strengthened; (2) sustainable development and political stability are promoted; (3) everyone has full access to clean water at a reasonable cost to have a healthy and prosperous life; (4) vulnerable groups will be protected from risks from water-related disasters.
-Therefore, accepting the opinions of National Assembly deputies, the draft Law has added the content of ensuring water security to the principles of management, protection, regulation, distribution, development, exploitation, use of water resources, prevention, control and overcoming of harmful effects caused by water in Clause 1, Article 3.
+Therefore, taking into account the opinions of National Assembly deputies, the draft Law has added the content of ensuring water security to the principles of management, protection, regulation, distribution, development, exploitation, use of water resources, prevention, control and overcoming of harmful effects caused by water in Clause 1, Article 3.

 Clearly define the basis, principles and solutions for implementing the regulation and distribution of water resources.